-Ohio Valley Goodwill Industries has been putting people to work for 100+ years!
-We are excited to share our story of employment success for the tens of thousands of men and women with disabilities and our nation’s veterans that the organization has served over the past century.
+Ohio Valley Goodwill Industries has been putting people to work for over 106 years!
+We are very proud of the employment success of the thousands of men and women with disabilities and our nation’s veterans that the organization has served over the past century.

-In the past fourteen years, Ohio Valley Goodwill has expanded its presence to offer eight satellite vocational training centers throughout the four county region; opened eight new retail stores for a total of 18 and 33 Attended Donation Centers and is positioning itself to do even more in the coming year.
-In addition, Goodwill has been recognized for its contributions to environmental stewardship recycling more than 55 million pounds of donated materials each year, diverting them from area landfills.
+Goodwill’s community presence today includes four satellite vocational training centers throughout the four-county region; 19 retail stores and 30 Attended Donation Centers.
+In addition, Goodwill is committed to environmental stewardship recycling more than 50 million pounds of donated materials each year, diverting them from area landfills.

-Today, the diverse needs which drive community members to seek our assistance are constantly changing, and Ohio Valley Goodwill will continue to change in response.
-Even as we pivot our programs to meet the needs of those we serve, Goodwill’s mission remains the same: to provide quality skills training and employment services for people with disabilities and our nation’s veterans.
 Goodwill’s commitment to putting people to work is just as strong and relevant to today’s challenging world as it was back in the beginning.
-With your support, we look forward to a new century of service to the Greater Cincinnati community.
+With your support, we look forward to another century of service to the Greater Cincinnati community.